- Sock-like fit

 The Under Armour HOVR Phantom RN is built for the runner who wants to feel nothing as they're pounding the pavement.
 It is meant for easier efforts and aimed at runners who value comfort above all.

-The shoe features the HOVR foam technology, which promises a "zero-gravity feel" through its energy-returning responsiveness.
+The shoe features the HOVR foam technology, which delivers a "zero-gravity feel" through its energy-returning responsiveness.

 Feature: MapMyRun app